MarineNeuroLab/Light_sensor/README.md

 - Press the 'boot' button again to stop recording values
 - A csv file with the recorded values and timestamps can now be found in the location you specified

+**Tip:** you can modify the gain and integration time of the light sensor under 'SETTTINGS' in the *code.py* file.